 July 3 to 12, 2023 | Korea Advanced Institute of Science and Technology (KAIST), KDI School of Public Policy and Management, and Chungnam National University

-From July 3 to 12, 2023, _____ will sponsor the Summer Institute in Computational Social Science, to be held at KAIST (Korea Advanced Institute of Science and Technology).
+From July 3 to 12, 2023, the Korea Advanced Institute of Science and Technology (KAIST), KDI School of Public Policy and Management, and Chungnam National University will sponsor the Summer Institute in Computational Social Science, to be held at KAIST.
 The purpose of the Summer Institute is to bring together graduate students, postdoctoral researchers, and beginning faculty interested in computational social science.
 The Summer Institute is for both social scientists (broadly conceived) and data scientists (broadly conceived).

 The instructional program will involve lectures, group problem sets, and participant-led research projects.
 There will also be outside speakers who conduct computational social science research in a variety of settings, such as academia, industry, and government.
 Topics covered include text as data, website scraping, digital field experiments, machine learning, and ethics.
 There will be ample opportunities for students to discuss their ideas and research with the organizers, other participants, and visiting speakers.
 Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute will be released open source.

-Participation is restricted to _____.
+Participation is restricted to graduate students (including master and PhD students), PhD researchers in any institutions, and untenured faculty within 7 years of their Ph.D.
+If you are an undergraduate student with substantial research experience, you are encouraged to apply.
+We also receive applications from incoming PhD students.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
-About _____ participants will be invited, and participants are expected to fully attend and participate in the entire two-week program.
+About 15 participants will be invited, and participants are expected to fully attend and participate in the entire two-week program.